 Ken Diaz came in with Robert Duvall for a quick couple of days.
 Robert played a retired politician in one scene giving a speech to Chicago’s elite, looking very dandy and perfectly groomed, and, in other scenes at home with his son, looking perfectly disheveled.
 Why mess with perfection?

 Daniel Curet took care of Cynthia Erivo, who played a single mom and struggling hair stylist with a bleached-blonde short cut that was sponged into naturally textured curls.
 Carrie Coon, who played the fourth widow with a newborn child, was given a very spicy short and sassy haircut; Molly Kunz played the assistant with some provocative Lolita-esque hair styles.
 Jon Bernthal had a cool disconnected fade and spiky top.
 Manuel Garcia-Rulfo had a nice sexy messy hair vibe for the gambling lothario.
+But what do people who gamble look like?
+Sometimes it’s the people who look relatively “normal” that have won big through something like this ntc33 apk download, and we’d never know.
+But for this particular part, the sexy hair vibe was the perfect choice for Garcia-Rulfo.
 Garret Dillahunt had a nice ex-military short cut styled with texture.
 Daniel Kaluuya and Brian Tyree Henry played a thug and politician brother pair who were barbered into perfect fades with etched hairlines by Nolan Kelly and styled regularly by Daniel.
 Denise Wynbrandt helped us with some of our additional guest and featured background actors.

 Steve was involved in every look.
 What would appear on the surface to be a fairly simple contemporary action film, turned into a lot of “creating characters” hair styling work.
 Everyone had to have something done.
 We used custom-made wigs, hair extensions, hair color, haircuts and barbering to compliment each character.
 Each hair style said something about them and represented either their social stature or personal struggle and yet made them feel natural. •